-As a Transformation Engineer at CORE, Waldemar deals particularly with the current regulatory challenges and their technical implementation.
+As an Expert Director at CORE, Waldemar deals particularly with the current regulatory challenges and their technical implementation.
 With a doctorate in electrical engineering and a degree in Business Administration, he has been a manager in a national banking association in which he was responsible for the areas of retail banking and banking technologies.
 A particular focus of Waldemar’s is on security regulation and its technological effect on IT infrastructures, on which a large number of his publications are based.

 Researching: pairing knowledge with excellence

 The complexity of topics, previously insignificant research, and the efficiency of the changes requires a high degree of openness and precision in analyses in dealing with previously undiscovered factors.
 Novel solutions resulting from these changes are investigated by COREinstitute experts, in accordance with their applicability in the industry and also within politics.